 Here is a very straightforward way to cultivate sajja – on a regular basis, ask yourself two questions: “What am I telling myself now that isn’t true?” and, “What am I not telling myself that is true?”
 These will start to move the heart and word into closer alignment, and will naturally flow on to another question: “What am I telling myself now, that is true, that I am not acting on?”
 Boom!
 Three ducks in a row.
 It doesn’t all have to be rocket science..

 The formal sajja vow, then, can be seen as an attempt to take control of these stories that we concoct with ourselves as the protagonist.
 And also a way to crystallise these moments of clarity that we all have from time-to-time, even without a structured process for trying to induce them, such as I have just described.
 Crystallise them into a real, tangible change, or turning point – however great or small.

 Back there, back then, all this intergity stuff sounded like a wonderful thing to pay lip-service to, and I was feeling some tentative inspiration for sure, but still something in my gut was fighting against it.
 I was all about freedom and self-expression, wasn’t I?
 Living in the moment, maaannn – was that my excuse for always keeping an open back door that I could slip out of anytime I didn’t feel like living up to what I called my principles, my decisions, my agreements and promises?
 My aspirations, “beliefs”?
-I needed to talk this over with Gollum.
+I needed to talk this over with an old friend.